raphaelziegler/CAS-in-Applied-Data-Science/M3/readme.md

 The task was to use two presented models with own/new data.

-For this purpose I tried to predict concrete column prices, see module report of module 1
+For this purpose I tried to predict concrete column prices, see module 1 report
 <br>
 https://github.com/raphaelziegler/CAS-in-Applied-Data-Science/tree/main/M1